jtrefke/shell_require/README.md

 `MODULE_SCHEME: string` - Scheme used to resolve the module (for example: "gh:", "http:")
-`MODULE_NAME: string` - Name of the module to be resolved (for example: "some_owner/scripts_repo/master/scripts") `OUTPUT_FILE: string` - Path on the local filesystem where any resolved output file has to be written to `OPTIONS: array<string>` - Variable list of optional arguments that were used to configure the resolver (see above)
+`MODULE_NAME: string` - Name of the module to be resolved (for example: "some_owner/scripts_repo/master/scripts") `OUTPUT_FILE: string` - Path on the local file-system where any resolved output file has to be written to `OPTIONS: array<string>` - Variable list of optional arguments that were used to configure the resolver (see above)

 `return` - `0`/`true` if the module could be resolved; `1`/`false` otherwise.